-During the year, a payment of £990,000 (2017-18, £924,000) was made to the Professional Standards Authority for Health and Social Care, which is a levy relating to 2018-19.
+During the year, a payment of £753,000 (2018-19, £990,000) was made to the PSA, which is a levy relating to 2020-21.
 As at the Statement of financial position date, this is held within prepayments.

 For accounting purposes, the Department of Health and Social Care treats the HCPC as part of its group, although the HCPC does not regard itself as controlled by the Department of Health and Social Care.
-No grants or fees from the Department of Health and Social Care were received in the financial year (2017-18, £nil).
+No grants or fees from the Department of Health and Social Care were received in the financial year (2018-19, nil).